Markkop/Markkop/README.md

 * 🌳 **[Nest](https://github.com/Markkop/nest)**: A microservices project to manage my personal APIs collection
 * 📥 **[Youtube - Download and Cut](https://github.com/Markkop/yt-dlandcut)**: An Electron app that download and cuts Youtube videos in a given time frame

+### Web Projects mostly built with AI tools

+* 🎧 **[Discover Your Noise](https://github.com/Markkop/discover-your-noise)**: A NodeJS script to get artists from a Spotify playlist and get their genres from EveryNoise.com
+* 🎶 **[Multiple Spotify Playlist Deleter](https://github.com/Markkop/Multiple-Spotify-Playlist-deleter)**: A NextJS app to delete multiple spotify playlists at once
+* 🐺 **[Werewolf / Mafia Moderator Helper](https://github.com/Markkop/werewolf-moderator-helper)**: A NextJS app to help a werewolf/mafia party game moderator to set up and manage a game.

 ### Web 2.0 Projects

 * 🎥 **[Upcoming Movies](https://github.com/Markkop/upcoming-movies)**: A Typescript project made in ReactJS and ExpressJS that lists movies from TheMovieDatabase